raganwald/raganwald.github.com/_posts/2017-01-07-more-recursive-data-structures.md

   );
 ```

-Now, essentially, keys are also memoized, but explicitly within each canonicalized quadtree instead of in a separate lookup table.
+Thus, the keys are memoized, but explicitly within each canonicalized quadtree instead of in a separate lookup table.
 Now the redundant computation of keys is gone.
-The complete code for memoized and canonicalized quadtrees is <a name="ref-quadtrees"></a>[below](#canonicalized).
+The complete code for memoized and canonicalized quadtrees is <a name="ref-canonicalized"></a>[below](#canonicalized).

 ---